 This means that THC cannot bind with CB1 receptors so readily, reducing many of its adverse effects.
 Other cannabis compounds such as terpenes and flavonoids may also contribute to this effect while possessing many benefits of their own.

 The effects of marijuana are not necessarily predictable.
 However, it doesn’t vary significantly in quality as long as you deal with licensed dispensaries.

 Why Do People Use Synthetic Cannabinoids?

-With natural cannabis being so obviously superior, you may be wondering why people use synthetic cannabinoids at all.
-There are actually several different reasons.
+Natural cannabis is superior, so why do people use synthetic cannabinoids at all?
+There are several reasons.

 In some cases, it all comes down to availability.
-In states where cannabis is illegal, those seeking a high have no option but to turn to either black market dealers or synthetic cannabinoids.
-And since most people would prefer not to get involved with criminal activity, synthetic cannabinoids may seem like an easier option.
+In states where cannabis is illegal, those seeking a high turn to either black market dealers or synthetic cannabinoids.
+Most people would prefer not to get involved with criminal activity, so synthetic cannabinoids often seem like an easier option.

 Price is also a factor for some users.
-In most cases, products like K2 and Spice are far cheaper than high-quality buds from the local dispensary.
+In most cases, products like K2/Spice are far cheaper than high-quality buds from the local dispensary.
 However, most people would agree that it’s well worth paying for the real thing.
 Furthermore, it is possible to find mid-grade cannabis at surprisingly reasonable prices.
 You simply need to know where to look.

-Final Thoughts on Synthetic Cannabinoids: K2 and Spice
+Final Thoughts on Synthetic Cannabinoids Such as K2/Spice

 They can cause a range of unpleasant side effects, which can seemingly come out of nowhere as the high kicks in so fast.
 In some cases, synthetic cannabinoids can even lead to potentially fatal side effects such as heart and kidney damage.

 Although not everyone is lucky enough to have access to real marijuana, we recommend steering clear of synthetic cannabinoids at all costs.
-There are definitely better ways to get high than risking your life with K2 and Spice.
+There are definitely better ways to get high than risking your life with K2/Spice.